open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Returns the `Attributes` collection associated with this `SpanData`.
 The order of attributes in collection is not significant.
 The typical use of attributes collection is enumeration so the fast access to the label value by it's key is not a requirement.
+This collection MUST be immutable.

 ### GetTimedEvents

 Return the collection of `Events` with the timestamps associated with this `SpanData`.
 The order of events in collection is not guaranteed.
+This collection MUST be immutable.

 ### GetLinks

 Returns the `Links` collection associated with this `SpanData`.
 The order of links in collection is not significant.
+This collection MUST be immutable.

 ### GetStatus